The Sunday scaries seem worse then ever at the moment.

 Don’t overdo the caffeine

 Caffeine is a stimulant found in coffee, tea, chocolate and energy drinks.
-Whilst we know that it in some people it can improve feelings of alertness, in others caffeine can affect mood and may result in anxiety.
+We know that it in some people it can improve feelings of alertness, but in others caffeine can affect mood and may result in anxiety.

 If you notice that caffeine makes you feel jittery or anxious it may be time to cutback.
 Although caffeine is fine to have in moderation, it’s important to note that people’s sensitivity to caffeine can vary greatly.

 Vitamin D is referred to as the sunshine vitamin for good reason.
-This vitamin is manufactured within the body in response to sunlight reaching our skin.
+It’s manufactured within the body in response to sunlight reaching our skin.
 This means that there is an increased risk of developing a deficiency during the dark winter months.

-Interesting research has also shown that supplementation with vitamin D may reduce symptoms of depression and Seasonal Affective Disorder, which occur during the winter months!!
-However it’s important to note that positive outcomes with supplementation have only been shown in those with very low levels of vitamin D.
+Interesting research has also shown that supplementation with vitamin D may reduce symptoms of depression and Seasonal Affective Disorder, which occur during the winter months.
+It’s important to note that positive outcomes with supplementation have only been shown in those with very low levels of vitamin D.

 Vitamin D can be found in foods such as oily fish and egg yolk, however Public Health England suggest that we all consider supplementing with 400IU daily throughout winter.